cri-s/Universal-G-Code-Sender/README.md

 from TinyG to the front-end UI is a bit more work.
 This fork solves that.

 There are items that don't work that haven't been wired up yet, like showing you the current XYZ position of TinyG.
-You have to instead just send the "status" command to TinyG from the TinyG tab.
+You have to instead just send the "pos" command to TinyG from the TinyG tab.
+I created some buttons to send those commands easily.
+You can also send direct JSON commands from the command tab of UGS.
+For example, just type "?" in the command window and you'll get position info back from TinyG.
+If you type in Gcode, I also wrap it in JSON for TinyG when you do so.

 Also, as I have found on my Shapeoko, I need to turn the motors on before a job starts so that I don't lose position while milling.
 I then turn off the motors by turning Power Mgmt